karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Think about it from the perspective of a driver developer.
 You want to save an object?
 Serialize it to JSON (technically BSON, but close enough) and send it to MongoDB.
 There is no property mapping or type mapping.
 This straightforwardness definitely flows to you, the end developer.

 ### Writes ###
 One area where MongoDB can fit a specialized role is in logging.
+There are two aspects of MongoDB which make writes quite fast.
+First, you can send a write command and have it return immediately without waiting for it to actually write.
+Secondly, with the introduction of journaling in 1.8, and enhancements made in 2.0, you can control the write behavior with respect to data durability.
+These settings, in addition to specifying how many servers should get your data before being considered successful, are configurable per-write, giving you a great level of control over write performance and data durability.

-Inserting into MongoDB is, by default, asynchronous.
-Writes in MongoDB are already quite fast, and making them asynchronous just makes them that much faster.
-In addition, log data is one of those data sets which can often take advantage of schema-less collections.
+In addition to these performance factors, log data is one of those data sets which can often take advantage of schema-less collections.
 Finally, MongoDB has something called a [capped collection](http://www.mongodb.org/display/DOCS/Capped+Collections).
 So far, all of the implicitly created collections we've created are just normal collections.
 We can create a capped collection by using the `db.createCollection` command and flagging it as capped:

 	//limit our capped collection to 1 megabyte db.createCollection('logs', {capped: true, size: 1048576})

 When our capped collection reaches its 1MB limit, old documents are automatically purged.
 A limit on the number of documents, rather than the size, can be set using `max`.
 Capped collections have some interesting properties.
 For example, you can update a document but it can't grow in size.
 Also, the insertion order is preserved, so you don't need to add an extra index to get proper time-based sorting.

-This is a good place to point out that if you don't want your writes to be asynchronous you simply issue a follow-up command: `db.getLastError()`.
+This is a good place to point out that if you want to know whether your write encountered any errors (as opposed to the default fire-and-forget), you simply issue a follow-up command: `db.getLastError()`.
 Most drivers encapsulate this as a *safe write*, say by specifying `{:safe => true}` as a second parameter to `insert`.

 ### Durability ###
 Prior to version 1.8, MongoDB didn't have single-server durability.
 That is, a server crash would likely result in lost data.
 The solution had always been to run MongoDB in a multi-server setup (MongoDB supports replication).
 One of the major features added to 1.8 was journaling.
 To enable it add a new line with `journal=true` to the `mongodb.config` file we created when we first setup MongoDB (and restart your server if you want it enabled right away).
 You probably want journaling enabled (it'll be a default in a future release).
 Although, in some circumstances the extra throughput you get from disabling journaling might be a risk you are willing to take.
 (It's worth pointing out that some types of applications can easily afford to lose data).